sourcegraph/about/handbook/engineering/hiring/software-engineer-code-review-exercise.md

 # Code review exercise

-We ask candidates to complete a time bound asynchronous code-review exercise so we can evaluate you on certain skills that we think are relevant to being successful at Sourcegraph.
+We ask candidates to complete a time-bound asynchronous code-review exercise so we can evaluate you on certain skills that we think are relevant to being successful at Sourcegraph.

 Why?
 Read the [FAQ](#FAQ).